AskMeAgain/Event-Meshinery/README.md

 ## Motivation <a name="Motivation"></a>

-Doing long running (blocking) procedures (like rest calls) via Kafka Streams represents a challenge:
+Doing long running (blocking) procedures, like rest calls via [Kafka Streams](https://kafka.apache.org/documentation/streams/) represents a challenge:

 **If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.**